FabioPezzini/ComicScraper/README.md

 2. If it is the first execution of the script type:
     `scrapy crawl comicsITA`
 3. Every week you can update the status of the DB (i suggest to use it on Sunday), type:
     `scrapy crawl comicsWeekly`

-###### TODO:
-- Add ALL american comics (now it adds only some american comics, but if someone will ask me to add also the american version I will do it)

 N.B= The purpose of the scraper is absolutely non-commercial and has been designed for educational and learning purposes only (Python & Scrapy).
-However, if the owner of the sites does not want the project up just tell me and the project will be taken down.
+However, if the owner of the sites does not want the project up, just tell me and the project will be taken down.
 The author of ComicScraper doesn't take the fault for improper use by the user.